 Receiver of news who shoots first and asks questions later: What?!
 That is ridiculous!
 That fee is way too high!
 That is out of this world.
 What an outrage!
 I am outraged.
 Can you hear the outrage in my voice?!
 It is not often that I get outraged!
 I won’t pay it!

-My take: It is a small fee to achieve a big gain, and take an important step towards getting to settlement on time, on what is an expensive purchase.
+My take: It is a small fee to achieve a big gain.
+It is an important step towards getting to settlement on time, on what is an expensive purchase.
 Pay the extra fee.

 Receiver of news who shoots first and asks questions later: What?!
 That is ridiculous!
 Do you not want to make this loan?!
 This is absurd.
 I have taken out 412 mortgages in my life and not once has anyone asked me for this much paperwork!
 Are they trying to kill this loan?
 I am going to be homeless if I do not get this loan!
 How much more will they ask for?!
 When will this end?!

-How to avoid the problem in the first place: Don’t ignore requests during the processing of the loan, don’t cut corners, and pay careful attention to the checklists your lender gives you up front on the needed documents.
+How to avoid the problem in the first place: Don’t ignore requests during the processing of the loan.
+And don’t cut corners.
+And pay careful attention to the checklists your lender gives you up front on the needed documents.
 You were probably asked to document all large deposits initially, and you chose to ignore it.
 Or you sent the bank statements in late, which is why they are asking for it late.
 Yelling will not make these requests go away.

 News from messenger: We will have to delay settlement three days to finish the loan approval and preparation of closing documents.